Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 ## 🛠 Technology

 - Ethereum smart contract written in Solidity
-- Wen Dapp implemented wit
+- Web from Dapp implemented with react
 - Tools and libraries used: Truffle, Openzeppelin, NodeJS, Bootstrap

 ## 🚀‍ Development